Ingrid Leary: 2020 election campaign

-Member of Parliament
+First term, 2020–2023

-Leary was elected with a majority of 12,398 over the National candidate Liam Kernaghan in the final count.
+Leary was elected in Taeiri with a majority of 12,398 over the National candidate Liam Kernaghan in the final count.
 She said she was hoping for a role in justice, social enterprise or issues relating to seniors.

 By August 2022, Leary had joined the Inter-Parliamentary Alliance on China (IPAC), an organisation of legislators from various democratic countries that speaks out against alleged human rights abuses in China and the alleged threat that China posed to its neighbours.
 On 22 August, Lear and fellow New Zealand IPAC member and National Party Member of Parliament Simon O'Connor joined fellow members from Australia, India and Japan in establishing a new Indo-Pacific chapter to focus on increased Chinese militarisation in that region.

 Leary inherited Louisa Wall's member's bill (the Protection of Journalists' Sources Bill) upon her retirement in May 2022.
 At that stage the Bill was being considered by the Justice Committee.
 In September 2022, Leary withdrew the Bill because of "insurmountable drafting issues" discovered through the legislative process, saying she would work on replacement legislation.

+In early July 2023, Leary attracted media attention after she attended an election meeting organised by criminal gang Mongrel Mob member Harry Tam.
+Tam had organised the meeting in Dunedin to convince local Māori voters in marginal seats to tactically switch from the Māori electoral roll to the general roll during the 2023 New Zealand general election.
+He subsequently published a Facebook post stating that Leary had "gatecrashed" his meeting and was hesitant to be associated with him.
+In response, Leary said that she had thought that she was going to attend a public meeting organised by the Electoral Commission to encourage people to enroll to vote.
+She also stated that she did not condone the actions of the Mongrel Mob.
+While Prime Minister Chris Hipkins described Leary's actions as a "case of miscommunication," opposition National Party MP Mark Mitchell disputed Leary's account that she had accidentally attended Tam's meeting.

+Second term, 2020–2023

+During the 2023 general election, Leary retained Taieri by a margin of 1,443 votes over the National Party's candidate Matthew French.
+She assumed the positions of spokesperson for seniors and mental health in the Shadow Cabinet of Chris Hipkins.

+On 19 June 2024, Leary made remarks during a Parliamentary health select committee meeting criticising New Zealand First MP Tanya Unkovich's involvement with the mental health program "Gumboot Friday," describing her as a "known anti-trans activist."
+On 23 July, New Zealand First filed a complaint against Leary with Speaker Gerry Brownlee, expressing concern that it could be a breach of parliamentary privilege.
+On 1 August 2024, Leary apologised to Unkovich during Question Time in Parliament.